 Covalent interactions (bonds) hold the atoms together within molecules.
 Covalent bonds are strong, and their enthalpies are on the order of 100 kcal/mole (400 kjoule/mole).
 Covalent bonds remain intact when ice melts, when water boils, when proteins unfold, when RNA unfolds, when DNA strands separate, and when membranes disassemble.

-Molecular interactions are weak.
-The enthalpy of a molecular interaction is 1-10 kcal/mol, which in the lower limit is on the order of RT and in the upper limit is significantly less than a covalent bond.
+Molecular interactions seem weak.
+The enthalpy of a given molecular interaction is 1-10 kcal/mol, which in the lower limit is on the order of RT and in the upper limit is significantly less than a covalent bond.
 Even though they are weak individually, cumulatively the energies of molecular interactions are significant.

-Noncovalent forces were discovered by the Dutch scientist Johannes Diderik van der Waals.
+Molecular interactions were discovered by the Dutch scientist Johannes Diderik van der Waals.
 He noticed that molecules are sticky.
 The phrase 'van der Waals interaction' has come to mean a adhesion/cohesion between molecules that are close together in space.
 The term 'van der Waals interaction' is not sufficiently informative or descriptive for our purposes here.
 A van der Waals interaction describes a totality of various types molecular interactions.
-We avoid the term "van der Waals interaction" because that phrase does not decompose the interactions in a physically meaningful way or provide predictive models.
+We avoid the term "van der Waals interaction" because that phrase does not decompose the interactions in a physically meaningful way or provide sufficiently predictive models.

 All molecular interactions are fundamentally electrostatic in nature and can described by some variation of Coulombs Law.

 B. Short Range Repulsion.